Anveio/pineplusapple/README.md

 <details>
 <summary>Installing and starting Docker if you haven't already</summary>
-Go to https://docs.docker.com/compose/install/ and follow the install instructions for your OS
+Do the above Node and NPM setup instructions if you haven't yet.
+Otherwise, go to https://docs.docker.com/compose/install/ and follow the install instructions for your OS

 After you finish installing it, ensure docker is running (either by running the application from the Applications or running )